 We positioned three FLIR Blackfly RGB cameras surrounding the scene on the upper floors overlooking the ground level at roughly 90 degrees apart from each other.
 Compared to a single overhead camera, multiple cameras ensure better pedestrian labeling accuracy.
 The RGB cameras are connected to portable computers powered by lead-acid batteries.
 We also positioned three more units on the ground floor but did not use them for pedestrian labeling.

-In addition to the RGB cameras, we pushed a cart through the scene, which was equipped with a ZED stereo camera to collect both perspective RGB views and depth information of the scene.
-A GoPro Fusion 360 camera for capturing high definition 360 videos of nearby pedestrians was mounted above the ZED.
-Data from the on-board cameras are useful in capturing pedestrian pose data and facial expressions.
+Instead of the suitcase robot, we pushed a cart through the scene, which was equipped with the same ZED stereo camera.
+The same GoPro Fusion 360 camera was mounted above the ZED at human chest level.
 The ZED camera was powered by a laptop with a power bank.

 Statistics

 This project was supported by grants (IIS-1734361 and IIS-1900821) from the National Science Foundation.
+Additional support was provided by the Office of Naval Research (N00014-18-1-2503) and the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90DPGE0003).